 | || |

-While PODS, Pack Rat, and U-Pack all follow the same basic business model that’s common for container moving and storage companies, there are small differences in the services they offer that you’ll probably want to take into consideration.
-Before you book your move, here’s how all their services compare.
+While PODS, Pack Rat, and U-Pack all follow the same basic moving and storage company business model, there are some differences in their services that you’ll want to consider.
+Here’s an overview of how their services compare.